openzipkin/b3-propagation/README.md

 ## ParentSpanId

 The ParentSpanId is 64-bit in length and indicates the position of the parent operation in the trace tree.
-When the span is the root of the trace tree, the ParentSpanId is absent.
+When the span is the root of the trace tree, there is no ParentSpanId.

 # Sampling State